Cummins vs WEN

 Are Cummins generators more reliable than WEN generators?

-Yes, based on the available data, Cummins holds a Tier A reliability rating with a score of 91 out of 100, while WEN is rated Tier C at 60 out of 100.
-This is one of the most significant differences between the two brands.
+According to the scoring data, yes.
+Cummins holds a Tier A reliability rating with a score of 91 out of 100, while WEN is rated Tier C at 60 out of 100.
+This suggests Cummins generators are significantly more dependable over time.

 Why does WEN have so many more models than Cummins?

-WEN publishes 81 generator models compared to Cummins' 5.
-WEN positions itself as a broad-catalog brand covering many wattage ranges, fuel types, and price points, while Cummins focuses on a small, curated selection under its Onan line.
+WEN publishes 81 generator models compared to just 5 from Cummins.
+WEN targets a broad consumer market with options at many price points and wattage levels, while Cummins focuses on a small, curated lineup under its Onan brand with an emphasis on quality and features.